xebialabs-community/devops-keycloak-examples/README.md

 The demo is based on Digital Release / Deploy 10.0.0

-There's also a [video recoding of this demo](https://player.vimeo.com/video/514009963).
+There's also a [video recording of this demo](https://player.vimeo.com/video/514009963).
 The [demo slides](doc/Advanced%20Authentication%20with%20Digital.ai%20Release%20and%20Keycloak.pptx) are included in doc directory of this repository.

 ## General setup